5 Considerations Before Making a Conveyor Belt Repair

 Temporary repairs of the type referred to above would include some form of mending with metal fasteners or a scab overlay held in place with fasteners or elevator bolts.

 Such temporary repairs are usually employed in conjunction with a reduction of the belt feed rate to lessen effective belt tension.
 Major carcass damages over extensive areas of the belt would greatly limit the feasibility of temporary belt repairs.
-Replacement of all or major sections of the belt a preferable remedy.
+Replacement of all or major sections of the belt is a preferable remedy.

 Consideration #4: If a repair is preferable, what techniques should be used?